Tech to Table

 Chapter 7.
 Irving Fain, Bowery Farming—Bringing Crops Closer to Consumers

 Chapter 8.
-James Rogers and Jenny Du, Apeel Sciences—Coating Foods
+James Rogers, Jenny Du, and Louis Perez, Apeel Sciences—Coating Foods

 Chapter 9.
 Bob Pitzer, Harvest CROO—Picking Strawberries Robotically